Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some people can hold their breath for more than 20 minutes.

-Coughing, sneezing and yawning are natural respiratory mechanisms.
+Coughing, sneezing, and yawning are natural respiratory mechanisms.

-Lungs floating on water
+Lungs floating on the water's surface

 Le Nguyen (According to Live Science )